pyca/pyopenssl/doc/api/rand.rst

 ==========================================================================

 .. warning::
-   Functions from this methods shouldn't be used.
+   Functions from this module shouldn't be used.
    `Use urandom <http://sockpuppet.org/blog/2014/02/25/safely-generate-random-numbers/>`_ instead.